OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/tricentis-qTest.md

   - **parentId**: If ID of a parent module is specified, it will only search for sub-modules under this parent module.
 If not, the response will include the modules located directly under root.
   - **expand**: If you set expand=descendants, the response will include the modules that meet the search criterion and their parent and grand parent modules.

-* In the case of criteria configuration, **OpsHub Integration Manager** functions like a search.
+* In the case of criteria configuration, **<code class="expression">space.vars.SITENAME</code>** functions like a search.
 The query should be provided in JSON format.
 For example, if the query is `{"search":"test"}`, it will retrieve all modules containing the word 'test' in the specified field or name.

 **Criteria configuration query sample:**